masa-ue/AlignInversePro/README.md

   * **Classifier guidance**: Refer to Sec.
 5.2  or the paper such as
 * **--rewards**:
   * **stability**: This is a reward function trained in [Wang and Uehara et al., 2024](https://arxiv.org/abs/2410.13643), which predicts Gibbs’s free energy from a sequence and a structure on the [Megalscale dataset](https://www.nature.com/articles/s41586-023-06328-6).
 For details, refer to the [code](https://github.com/ChenyuWang-Monica/DRAKES).
-  * **LDDT**: Common metric to characterize the confidecen of prediction.
-It has been used as a certain proxy of stability.
+  * **pLDDT**: A common metric to characterize the confidence of prediction.
+It has been used as a specific proxy of stability.
   * **scRMSD**: $\|c- f(\hat x) \|$ where $f$ is a forward folding model ([ESMfold](https://github.com/facebookresearch/esm)).
 While the pre-trained model is already a conditoinal diffusoin model, this is considered to be usesful to robustify the generated protein further.
+  * ....
+(Will be added more)
-*  **--repeat_num**: When using SMC, SVDD, Nested IS, we need to choose the dupilicatoin hyperparaeter.
+*  **--repeat_num**: When using SMC, SVDD, and Nested IS, we need to choose the duplication hyperparameter.
 * **--batchsize**: Batch size
-* **--alpha**: We set this as $0.5$ in SMC and classfier guidance by default.
+* **--alpha**: We set this as $0.5$ in SMC and classifier guidance by default.
 For SVDD, we choose $0.0$ by default.

 ## Outputs

-We condition on several wild backbone strucres in vadliation protein datasets.
-We save each generated protein as a pdb fild in the folder `./sc_tmp/`.
-We also record several important statistics as a pandas format in the folder `./log`.
+We condition several wild backbone structures in validation protein datasets.
+We save each generated protein as a pdb file in the folder `./sc_tmp/`.
+We also record several important statistics in a pandas format in the folder `./log`.

 ## Results

-Each blue point correponds to the median RMSD of generated samples for each backbone structure.
-For example, when optimizng scRMSD, for some protein, while naive inference procedures have certian incosisntecy, inference-time technique can make the generated result very consistent with the forward folding model.
+Each blue point corresponds to the median RMSD of generated samples for each backbone structure.
+For example, when optimizing scRMSD, for some proteins, while naive inference procedures have certain inconsistency, the inference-time technique can make the generated result very consistent with the forward folding model.

 ![image](./media/media.jpeg)

+## Inference-Time Scaling Law

+The performance improves as the computational budget increases.
+The following illustrates a case where the beam width increases when runinng value-based beam search (SVDD).
+While this increases computational time, it leads to a significant improvement in performance.

 ## Installation